Sapporo: Geography

-Sapporo is a city located in the southwest part of Ishikari Plain and the alluvial fan of the Toyohira River, a tributary stream of the Ishikari River.
+Sapporo is located in the southwest part of Ishikari Plain and the alluvial fan of the Toyohira River, a tributary of the Ishikari River.
 It is part of Ishikari Subprefecture.
-Roadways in the urban district are laid to make a grid plan.
-The western and southern parts of Sapporo are occupied by a number of mountains including Mount Teine, Maruyama, and Mount Moiwa, as well as many rivers including the Ishikari River, Toyohira River, and Sōsei River.
+Roadways in the urban district are laid out in a grid pattern.
+The western and southern parts of Sapporo are occupied by several mountains, including Mount Teine, Maruyama, and Mount Moiwa, as well as many rivers, including the Ishikari River, Toyohira River, and Sōsei River.
 Sapporo has an elevation of 29 m.

-Sapporo has many parks, including Odori Park, which is located in the heart of the city and hosts a number of annual events and festivals throughout the year.
+Sapporo has many parks, including Ōdōri Park in the heart of the city, which hosts several annual events and festivals.
 Moerenuma Park is also one of the largest parks in Sapporo, and was constructed under the plan of Isamu Noguchi, a Japanese-American artist and landscape architect.

 Neighbouring cities are Ishikari, Ebetsu, Kitahiroshima, Eniwa, Chitose, Otaru, Date, and adjoining towns are Tōbetsu, Kimobetsu, Kyōgoku.

 Climate

 Sapporo has a humid continental climate (Köppen: Dfa), with a wide range of temperature between the summer and winter.
 Summers are generally warm and humid, but not oppressively hot, and winters are cold and very snowy, with an average snowfall of 4.79 m per year.
 Sapporo is one of few metropolises in the world with such heavy snowfall, enabling it to hold events and festivals with snow statues.
-The heavy snowfall is due to the Siberian High developing over the Eurasian land mass and the Aleutian Low developing over the northern Pacific Ocean, resulting in a flow of cold air southeastward across Tsushima Current and to western Hokkaido.
+The heavy snowfall is due to the Siberian High developing over the Eurasian land mass and the Aleutian Low developing over the northern Pacific Ocean, resulting in a flow of cold air southeastward across the Tsushima Current and to western Hokkaido.
 The city's annual average precipitation is around 1100 mm, and the mean annual temperature is 8.5 °C.

 The highest temperature ever recorded in Sapporo was 36.3 C on August 23, 2023.
 The coldest temperature ever recorded was -28.5 C on February 1, 1929.